18qz33/JobSeeker/README.md

 ## Install
 This project uses Tomcat Server and Java EE.
 Go check them out if you don't have them locally installed.
 Step 1: Open Eclipse Download page: https://www.eclipse.org/downloads/ for Enterprise Java Developers and download the archive based on your OS.
-Step 2: Open the Tomcat official download page: http://tomcat.apache.org/download-90.cgi and choose the right version under Binary Distributions to install Tomcat
+Step 2: Open the Tomcat official download page: http://tomcat.apache.org/download-90.cgi and choose the right version under Binary Distributions to install Tomcat.
-Step 3: Add the project to Tomcat server and start the server
+Step 3: Add the project to Tomcat server and start.
 ```sh
 $ http://localhost:8080/jupiter
 ```